 Most adults have between 10 and 40 moles in various locations on their skin, and they’re completely normal.
-But if you have a mole or mole that causes you concern, consult the expert dermatology team at McGuiness Dermatology & Aesthetics with locations in Plano, Flower Mound, Prosper, and Murphy, Texas.
+But if you have a mole or mole that causes you concern, consult the expert dermatology team at McGuiness Dermatology & Plastic Surgery with locations in Plano, Flower Mound, Prosper, and Murphy, Texas.
 They offer evaluation, monitoring, diagnosis, and – if necessary – treatment.
 Call one of the locations or book an appointment online to have suspicious moles evaluated today.

 A normal mole may be almost any color and is round or oval in shape.
 A normal mole can be rough or smooth, as well as raised or retracted, singular or clustered.
 Usually, a mole is smaller than one-quarter inch in size.
 Most moles appear before you reach the age of 40, but sometimes normal moles may appear later.

 Moles are usually harmless and never change.
 But some moles can become melanoma – a particularly deadly type of skin cancer.
 Suspicious moles have some of the following characteristics (known as the ABCDEs):

 If you notice any of these signs and symptoms of a potentially cancerous mole, consult McGuiness Dermatology & Plastic Surgery’ team of expert dermatologists.
 A regular total body skin check helps identify questionable moles that may escape your self-exams.

 For a total body skin check, you undress and put on a medical drape or hospital attire.
 The dermatologist from McGuiness Dermatology & Plastic Surgery then examines the entire surface of your body from head to toe, including between your fingers and toes, your armpits, your scalp, your buttocks, and your genitals.
 The doctor also looks at your mouth, tongue, eyes, gums, and lymph nodes.